zyang1580/DCR/README.md

 We provide two methods:

 ### 3.1 Simple Methods:
-We have saved the best model of all models, including DCR-MoE and baseliens.
+We have saved the best model of all models, including DCR-MoE and baselines.
 We provide the following jupyter notebook file to reproduce the results:
 ```
 best_kwai.ipynb
 ```